Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 What Are Level 3 Background Check Disqualifying Offenses?

-One of the biggest offenses that will never be overlooked are those that would cause the healthcare facility money in either legal fees or through the loss of funding.
-For example an individual that is applying for a job as pharmacist but is on the FDA debarment list will have virtually no chance of being hired due to the potential legal fees.
+One of the biggest offenses that will never be overlooked are those that would cost the healthcare facility money in either legal fees or through the loss of funding.
+For example, an individual who is applying for a job as a pharmacist but is on the FDA debarment list will have virtually no chance of being hired due to the potential legal fees.

-Similarly, anyone that is found to be on an exclusions list at OIG or SAM would have no chance of being hired at a healthcare facility.
+Similarly, anyone who is found to be on an exclusions list at OIG or SAM would have no chance of being hired at a healthcare facility.

-Like a federal warrant search, if someone is debarred from federal funds, there will be a record.
+Like in a federal warrant document, if someone is debarred from federal funds, there will be a record.

 Some offenses that would not immediately disqualify an individual include those involving crimes that are unrelated to their field of work.
-Similar to retail jobs, many times a criminal history is not automatic grounds for the individual to not be hired, like with a Wal-Mart background check.
+Similar to retail jobs, many times a criminal history is not automatic grounds for the individual to not be hired, like with Wal-Mart’s hiring process.

-Rather, the hiring manager will discuss the criminal history, and perhaps use methods to learn how to look up charges on someone, or how to find someone’s employment history, and make a decision as to whether or not the criminal history poses a potential risk to the facility, it’s employees or the patients.
+Rather, the hiring manager will discuss the criminal history, and perhaps use methods to learn to find out about someone’s charges, or employment record, and make a decision as to whether or not the criminal history poses a potential risk to the facility, it’s employees or the patients.

 How Far Back Does a Level 3 Background Check Go?